The following are a few tips to help you train your pet for a fire alarm and evacuation.

 Socialize your dog to a lot of different people, places, sounds, and experiences (such as walking on a wobbly surface or down metal stairs).
 A dog that is exposed positively to a wide range of life is better equipped to handle new and potentially stressful situations.
 Take a training class so that your dog learns to focus on you around a variety of distractions.

 Make sure your pet is crate trained.
 It's very important to be able to put dogs away safely during an emergency.

 Stay calm!
 Staying calm helps people survive emergencies and your calm demeanor will help your pet relax and not panic.

-Amanda Brothers has worked professionally with dogs since 2000.
+Amanda Brothers, CPDT-KA, has worked professionally with dogs since 2000.
 After years of full-time shelter work, she started Sidekick Dog Training in 2006.
 Amanda shares her home with multiple dogs and understands the unique challenges of multi-dog households.